EighteenZi/rocksdb_wiki/Known-Issues.md

 * Universal Compaction Style has a limitation on total data size.
 See [Universal Compaction](https://github.com/facebook/rocksdb/wiki/Universal-Compaction).

 * Some features are not supported in RocksJava, See [RocksJava Basics](https://github.com/facebook/rocksdb/wiki/RocksJava-Basics)

+* If you use prefix iterating and iterates out of the prefix range, by running Prev() will not recover from the previous key and the results are undefined.